53rv1d0r/53rv1d0r/README.md

 <h1 align="center">Hi 👋, I'm 4/3x4ndr0 RpG</h1>
 <h3 align="center">A passionate frontend developer from C0l0mb14</h3>

+- 👯 I have worked for Machine Learning Technologies as a scrum master and project manager for up to 9 simultaneous projects and guiding more than 10 developers.
+Main project developed: symbol detection software using artificial intelligence model.

+- 👯 I have worked for Max Conecta using Laravel for PHP, mysql, docker, for 1 year in Medellín.

+- 👯 I  have worked for Universidad Católica Luís Amigó using native PHP, SCRUM methodologies and configurations for the Moodle platform with more than 17,000 users.

 - 👯 I have worked as a software developer for Ordenamientos Profesionales Automatizados (OPA) in .Net, Visual Foxpro, REST and MVC architectures, C# and other projects, for 2 years in Medellín.

 - 🔭 I’m currently working on [Predicción toma CDT´s clientes banco](https://github.com/53rv1d0r/prediccion_ia_cdt)